You are currently viewing How To Make an Affordable Barn Door for the Bathroom

 That’s the case in Gavin’s bedroom and we found this bifold sliding barn hardware that’s a game changer for small bedroom closets!

 Thanks for stopping by!
-We hope you’ve enjoyed following along as we share our progress for this One Room Challenge.
+We hope you’ve enjoyed following along as we share our progress for this One Room Challenge and that you found some inspiration for your home today.

 Be sure to check back in next week to see the progress on our bathroom and the One Room Challenge.